Sláintecare: COVID-19 pandemic and onwards: 2020–present

 In June 2020, Róisín Shortall, chair of the committee which established the plan, said that delays on funding until 2022 meant the plan "now seems to be completely relegated to some point in the future".
 In the Autumn of 2021, several members of the Sláintecare Implementation Advisory Council resigned, including Professor Anthony O’Connor who predicted that the project was "doomed to fail".

 In 2022, six new Public Health Areas were launched as a step towards the Regional Health Areas (RHAs) outlined in the plan, with the appointment of five Area Directors of Public Health at the medical consultant grade, and with the sixth expected shortly thereafter in the following weeks.
 The design of the six RHAs was expected to be finished in 2022, with a phased introduction in 2023, and full operation in 2024.

 Project 5 of Programme 1 focuses on the reduction of waiting lists.
 In 2022, the government Waiting List Action Plan (WLAP) sought a net reduction in overall waiting list numbers of 132,000 patients, or 18%.
 The actual reduction achieved was 4%, which the Department of Health pointed out was the first annual reduction in overall waiting list numbers since 2015.
 In 2023, the government WLAP sought to reduce overall waiting list numbers by 10%, but achieved an actual reduction of 3%.

 Project 7 of Programme 1, which focuses on transitioning consultants in public hospitals to the Public-Only Consultant Contract (POCC), began rollout in March 2023.
 By April 2024, uptake of the POCC was over 50%.
 However uptake remained notably lower in the Mid West region.
 By January 2025, the POCC had reached a national uptake level of 60%.

-By 2025 3,000 additional staff had been recruited.
+By September 2025, 3,000 additional staff had been recruited.
 A network of specialist hubs was established aimed at managing patients’ conditions close to home and avoiding unnecessary hospital admissions.
 Radically shorter waiting times for diagnosis of some conditions had been achieved.
 40% of total healthcare funding still going to hospitals and 21% to community providers, which is not much different from before the reforms, though more activity was being delivered in the community.
 The biggest issue was said to be integrating patient records to allow more seamless care between hospitals and community services.

+In February 2026, Irish Hospital Consultants Association President Prof Gabrielle Colleran said that, with only two years left in the 10-year plan (due to end in 2027), Sláintecare had achieved some objectives and not others, noting that it "hasn’t delivered on the capacity side".
+When asked for comment on what comes after Sláintecare, a Department of Health spokesperson said that Sláintecare Progress Report 2025 and Sláintecare Action Plan 2026 were in development.